EUDR compliance: Essential guide to EU Deforestation Regulation

 What are the steps to become EUDR compliant?

-3. Risk Mitigation: Address any identified medium, high, and critical risks through appropriate risk mitigation measures, as indicated by the findings from the verification and risk assessment phase.
+3. Mitigate identified medium, high, and critical risks.
+Use appropriate measures based on the findings from verification and risk assessment.

 What are the consequences of non-compliance with the EUDR?